-PROJECT PROGRESS TO DATE CHALLENGES Electrification of 200 households at Xithlelani 200 households constructed and connected with electricity infrastructure at Xithlelani None
+PROJECT PROGRESS TO DATE CHALLENGES Electrification of 200 households at Xitlhlelani 200 households constructed and connected with electricity infrastructure at Xithlelani None

-Electrification of 400 households at Mahlohlwane 1.400 Households not constructed and connected with electricity infrastructure 2.All preparations of house connections have been done( planting of shack poles ,drilling into households , Mounting households ready board and Mounting of pole boxes) done since the line has no capacity 2.
-House connections cannot be done until line has been energized 3.
-We couldn't connect to the existing network because there is no capacity Construction and connection of 57 households at Mphakati phase 2 57 households constructed and connected with electricity infrastructure at Mphakati phase 2 None Construction and connection of 250 households at Xithlelani phase 2 250 households at Xithlelani phase 2 constructed and connected with electricity infrastructure None Construction and connection of 77 households at Roadhuis 77 households constructed and connected with electricity infrastructure at Roadhuis None Pre-Engineering of 419 households at Nthlaveni Block C (200) Phungwani (60) Hlungwani (40)Hasani Dakari (79) and Nyavani (40) Detailed designs for construction and connection of 419 households at Nthlaveni Block C (200)Phungwani (60)Hlungwani (40)Hasani Dakari (79) and Nyavani (40) developed None
+Electrification of 400 households at Mahlohlwane 1.400 Households not constructed and connected with electricity infrastructure 2.All preparations of house connections have been done( planting of shack poles ,drilling into households , Mounting households ready board and Mounting of pole boxes) 1.Closing span cannot be done since the line has no capacity 2.House connections cannot be done until line has been energized 3.
+We couldn't connect to the existing network because there is no capacity to energize 400 households Construction and connection of 57 households at Mphakati phase 2 None Construction and connection of 250 households at Xithlelani phase 2 250 households at Xithlelani phase 2 constructed and connected with electricity infrastructure None Construction and connection of 77 households at Roadhuis 77 households constructed and connected with electricity infrastructure at Roadhuis None Pre-Engineering of 419 households at Nthlaveni Block C (200) Phungwani (60) Hlungwani (40)Hasani Dakari (79) and Nyavani (40) and connection of 419 households at Nthlaveni Block C (200)Phungwani (60)Hlungwani None

-An addition 200 households were serviced with new electricity connections by Eskom towards contributions of national goal for obtaining universal access of electricity services to household in South Africa.
+An addition 377 households (Mdavula Village 294 and Mbalati Village 74) were serviced with new electricity connections by Eskom towards contributions of national goal for obtaining universal access of electricity services to household in South Africa.